Operation Turkey Buzzard: Mission

 The only Horsa gliders were in England at the time, and transporting them to North Africa would require a tow of 1,200 mi over the Atlantic Ocean around the coast of Portugal and Spain, then a further 2,000 mi across North Africa to reach Tunisia.
 No one had ever towed a glider that distance before, and it was not known if it was even possible.
 To test the concept and prove they had the necessary endurance, Handley Page Halifax bombers of No. 295 Squadron RAF towed Horsa gliders around the coastline of Britain.

-The mission was given the go-ahead; the Horsas were modified to jettison their landing gear after takeoff to reduce drag, while the Halifax bombers were modified with long-range fuel tanks fitted in the bomb bays.
+The mission was given the go-ahead; the Horsas were modified to jettison their landing gear after takeoff to reduce drag, while the Halifax bombers were fitted with long-range fuel tanks fitted in the bomb bays.
 The pilots for the gliders came from No. 2 Wing, having been left in England when most of the wing departed for Tunisia earlier in the year.
 An eleven-week period of training followed, during which four crashes killed thirteen men.
 At a mission conference on 21 May 1943, hosted by No. 38 Wing RAF, the impossibility of training the bomber crews to tow the gliders and deliver forty gliders to North Africa was discussed.
 In the end it was decided that as a priority ten bomber crews would be fully trained to deliver around fifteen gliders to North Africa by 21 June.